Switching your business current account to us is easy.

 - Your old business current account with your old bank will be closed

 - Your payments such as direct debits, standing orders and bill payments (Online and Phoneline Banking only) will all have been transferred to your new account

 - Any credit balance from your old account will be transferred to your new account

 - You will use your new account as usual

 - You must not write any cheques on your old account

 - You will receive a closing statement from your old bank

 - You are advised to notify people of your new account details

-- If any payments are accidentally sent to your old account after your switch date, they will automatically be redirected or forwarded to your new account (for at least 3 years and longer if applicable).
+- If any payments are accidentally made to your old account after your switch date, they will automatically be forwarded to your new account (for at least 3 years and longer if applicable).

 Partial Switch: move all or some of your direct debits, standing orders and bill payments (Online and Phoneline Banking only) to your new business current account, but you can keep your existing account open with your old bank.
 The Current Account Switch Guarantee does not apply to a partial switch.